If a biscuit and a scone had babies:

 - 1/2 tsp plus 1/8 tsp salt

-- 2/3 cup nondairy milk (Almond or soymilk is fine.
+- 2/3 cup milk of choice (Almond or soymilk is fine.
 Don’t use ricemilk.)

-- 1 T white vinegar or lemon juice
+- 1 tbsp white vinegar or lemon juice

 - optional: chocolate chips (Obviously not optional for me!!)

-Possible topping ideas: Nut Butters and Frosting Recipes.
+Topping ideas: Healthy Nut Butters and Frosting Recipes.

 (That’s not to say the biscuits need any topping at all.
 They are prefectly delicious even if you just want one plain, hot out of the oven.)

-I haven’t tried this with applesauce subbed for the oil.
+I haven’t tried the healthy biscuits with applesauce subbed for the oil.
 And honestly, I wouldn’t recommend it… but of course you can try if you wish!
 Just be warned that the results might taste gummy.

 A fat-free baked good I can recommend: Polka-Dot Banana Bread.